qubole/quark/README.md

 Introduction
 ============

-Quark (/ˈkwɔrk/ or /ˈkwɑrk/) is a federation layer over the databases in a analytics stack.
- It provides a federated schema that maps tables in multiple database systems.
- With the help of the federated schema, Quark makes it possible to define and use materialized views, olap cubes and other relationships between tables stored in different databases.
+Quark (/ˈkwɔrk/ or /ˈkwɑrk/) optimizes access to data for data analysts by managing relationships between tables across all databases in an organization.
+Quark makes it possible to define and use materialized views and olap cubes between tables stored in different databases.
+Materialized views help in managing cold and hot data between a data lake and a data warehouse.
+Ola cubes help to optimize reports by rerouting reporting queries to cubes stored in a fast database.
-Quark comes with a simple execution layer that redirects queries to use materialized views or cubes.
 Quark is distributed as a JDBC jar and will work with most tools that integrate through JDBC.

 Installation
 ============